Florida Appellate Court Finds Definition of Occupation is Relevant to Disability Insurance Breach of Contract Case

 Prior to filing for disability in 1998, Mr. McPhee worked as the CEO of a window shutter company.
 He was terminated from that employment in 1996.
 His contract with the company, however, stated he had guaranteed employment until 1999.

-Mr.McPhee suffered from terrible pain in his neck and shoulders as the result of a car accident years prior.
+Mr.McPhee suffered from terrible pain in his neck and shoulders as a result of a car accident years prior.
 Even while working, his doctors advised him that he should not.

 Following his termination, Mr. McPhee continued looking for work in the same field.
 Meanwhile, he continued to suffer from pain.
 In 1998, he had a spinal stimulator implanted, but it provided no relief.
 It was at that time he was forced to accept what his doctors had been saying and file for disability.